Aggravated Assault Charges in Pittsburgh, PA

 AT JUSTIN KETCHEL LAW, OUR NUMBER ONE GOAL IS TO HAVE YOUR CASE DISMISSED.

 If you have been charged with aggravated assault in Pennsylvania, call an experienced Pittsburgh assault attorney like Attorney Ketchel for a free consultation.
-He will aggressively fight on your behalf to ensure that your arrest has a minimal impact on all aspects of your life and your future.
-Attorney Ketchel will investigate your case thoroughly, taking every angle to have your charges reduced or dismissed.
+Attorney Ketchel will aggressively fight on your behalf to ensure that your arrest has a minimal impact on all aspects of your life and your future.
+His legal team will investigate your case thoroughly, taking every angle to have your charges reduced or dismissed.

 Read more about violent crimes in Pennsylvania: